HarvardPL/formulog/docs/eval_modes/options.md

 # Options and System Properties

 Formulog evaluation is controlled by options and system properties.
-For example, to interpret the test program with SMT debug information (the `debugSmt` property) and 2 threads (the `-j 2` option), use
+For example, to interpret the test program with SMT logging and 2 threads, use the `debugSmt` property and `-j 2` option:

 ```
-java -DdebugSmt -jar formulog.jar greeting.flg -j 2
+java -DdebugSmt -jar formulog.jar example/greeting.flg -j 2
 ```

 ## Options